ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: String to Attachment
-Creates an attachment of an inputted string
+Creates a new file (.txt) attachment in the incident or task from a string that your workflow provides as input.

  ![screenshot: fn-utilities-string-to-attachment ](./screenshots/fn-utilities-string-to-attachment.png)